-Campbell County Medical Group will soon be starting a new service for people on long-term blood thinning
+Campbell County Medical Group has a new service for people on long-term blood thinning medications,

 Coumadin.
 Research has shown that patients often do better on this type of therapy